 Czech army Maj.
-Jiri "Jorge" Pazdera (center) moves markers on the map of Landpower, a board game simulation exercise, as Maj.
+Jiri "Jorge" Pazdera (left center) moves markers on the map of Landpower, a board game simulation exercise, 9 March 2018 as Maj.
 Adam Keller (left), Bangladeshi Maj.
-Tasnuva Tabassum, and Maj.
-Zachary Labrayere (right) watch 9 March 2018 at the U.S. Army Command and Staff College on Fort Leavenworth, Kansas.
+Tasnuva Tabassum (right center), and Maj.
+Zachary Labrayere (right) watch in a classroom at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas.
 Landpower underwent pilot testing to determine if it is a suitable replacement for the college's current computer-based simulations that take much longer to teach.
 (Photo by Capt.
 Charlie Dietz, U.S. Army)

-Seeing the Elephant

-Improving Leader Visualization Skills through Simple War Games
+Seeing the Elephant Improving Leader Visualization Skills through Simple War Games

 Lt.
 Col. Richard A. McConnell, DM, U.S. Army, Retired Lt.
-Col. Mark T. Gerges, PhD, U.S. Army, Retired
+Col. Mark T. Gerges, PhD, U.S. Army, Retired It was six men of Indostan To learning much inclined, Who went to see the Elephant (Though all of them were blind), That each by observation Might satisfy his mind.